-6.9 Kirkwood-Dirac distributions
+6.13 Kirkwood-Dirac distributions

 The Kirkwood-Dirac (KD) quasiprobability distribution can describe any quantum state with respect to the eigenbases of two observables A and B. KD distributions behave similarly to classical joint probability distributions but can assume negative and nonreal values.
-In [13] S. De Bièvre provides an in-depth study of the notion of completely incompatible observables that he recently introduced and of its links to the support uncertainty and to the Kirkwood-Dirac nonclassicality of pure quantum states.
+In [50], S. De Bièvre provided an in-depth study of the notion of completely incompatible observables that he recently introduced and of its links to the support uncertainty and to the Kirkwood-Dirac nonpositivity of pure quantum states.
 The latter notion has recently been proven central to a number of issues in quantum information theory and quantum metrology.
 In this last context, it was shown that a quantum advantage requires the use of Kirkwood-Dirac nonclassical states.
-S. De Bièvre establishes sharp bounds of very general validity that imply that the support uncertainty is an efficient Kirkwood-Dirac nonclassicality witness for pure states.
-When adapted to completely incompatible observables that are close to mutually unbiased ones, this bound allows to fully characterize the Kirkwood-Dirac classical pure states as the eigenvectors of the two observables.
-In [29], De Bièvre, C. Langrenez and D. Arvidsson (Cambridge) provide an analysis of the geometry of the KD-positive and -nonpositive pure and mixed states.
-They characterize the dependence of the full convex set of states with positive KD distributions on the eigenbases of A and B.